 Suddenly, they are adults (ok, legally, they are adults).
 As parents, we might not really understand what that means.
 Yes, we know they can vote and buy lottery tickets.
 Did you know 18-year-olds can also get a Costco card or be called for jury duty?
 (Click here for a list of 50 things 18-year-olds can now do.)
 But we likely still pay many of their expenses (food!) and claim them on our taxes.
-Parents need to understand some serious changes that take place when your child turns 18.
+Parents need to understand some serious changes that take place when your child turns 18 (OR when they leave for college when they are less than 18).
 That 18th birthday is a turning point for issues of privacy and responsibility, and parents will want to take some proactive steps.

 Registering for Selective Service